Equality & Diversity

 Carlisle College aims to provide a safe and supportive environment in which everyone is able to study and work to the best of their abilities.
 The College recognises it responsibilities in respect of Equality Legislation.
 Behaviour which makes another feel embarrassed, demeaned, ridiculed or intimidated because of their sex, race, disability, religious beliefs, age, sexual orientation, gender identity or any other characteristic is totally unacceptable.

 If any group or individual within Carlisle College feels that he or she has been discriminated against, treated unfavourably or has suffered harassment and wishes to discuss the matter or make a formal complaint, then the College Management will respond promptly and compassionately.

 Here at Carlisle College we are committed to ensuring that we celebrate the diversity of all our staff, students and any visitors and that our services provide equality of opportunity to everyone.

 Our Equality objectives build on the work and consultation undertaken with NCG in developing a College Equality, Diversity and Inclusion plan in support of NCG policy.

 These objectives will guide us as an organisation in how we meet our needs under the Equality Act.
 They set out Carlisle College's commitment to eliminating inequality and promoting diversity.
 They aim to meet our duties under legislation but also to go beyond compliance and include all areas of equality whether or not they are covered by legislation.

-These objectives will be monitored and taken forward by the Carlisle College Equality and Diversity Committee.
+These objectives will be monitored and taken forward by the Carlisle College Equality, Diversity and Inclusion Committee.
 This committee meets each term and is made up of academic and support staff from across College.